CarterCommunity/Carter/README.md

 I was also trying to think of a derivative name, and I had recently listened to the song Empire State of Mind where Jay-Z declares he is the new Sinatra.
 His real name is Shaun Carter so I took Carter and here we are!

+### CI Builds

+If you'd like to try the latest builds from the master branch add `https://ci.appveyor.com/nuget/carterci` to your Nuget.config and pick up the latest and greatest version of Carter.

 ### Getting Started

 You can get started using either the template or by adding the package manually to a new or existing application